Voyager0001/FSR4-UnrealEngine5.7/README.md

 This problem cannot currently be resolved in the Forward Renderer where the Shading Model cannot be determined by the plugin.

-Substrate materials (Strata in Unreal 5.1) are currently not supported by the LitReactive shading model.
+Substrate materials are currently not supported by the LitReactive shading model.

 ### Optimizing translucency appearance